 Many Bible Belt preachers silent on shots as COVID-19 surges

-UNDATED (AP) - Health officials have an unsteady partner as they try to get more people vaccinated against COVID-19 in the Bible Belt: churches and pastors.
+(AP) - Health officials have some unsteady partners as they try to get more people vaccinated against COVID-19 in the Bible Belt: churches and pastors.

 A survey by the National Association of Evangelicals found that 95% of evangelical leaders planned to get inoculated.